MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 - A/B testing using PHL base as the experimental group, the base that stands to improve the most from delays (figure 5)

-EXTRA
-Are late_ac_delays more prevalent in the second half of the day?
-YES Are carrier_delays more prevalent in the first half of the day?
-YES If both are true, AA should implement a priority shift tactic depending on the time of day.